ArthurClemens/primer_live/doc-extra/menus-and-dialogs.md

 - `is_modal` - Generates a modal dialog/drawer; clicking the backdrop (if used) or outside of the dialog/drawer will not close it.
 - `is_escapable` - Closes the content when pressing the Escape key.
-- `focus_after_opening` - Focus the first element after opening dialog/drawer.
+- `focus_after_opening_selector` - Focus the first element after opening dialog/drawer.
 Pass a selector to match the element.

 ### Slots